jeffdasilva/stattrack/README.md

 # stattrack

-To give you an edge with Fantasy Sports Drafts
+Stattrack is python program I started writing to give me an edge with Fantasy Sports Drafts.

+It currently support an NFL auction style draft and I plan to support other legues (NHL for sure) and other draft formats as I enter those drafts.
+I'm sharing it since I put way too much effort into this for it too be only used by me.